bare-metal-edu/assignment-basic-computer-circuits/README.md

 ## Assignment "Hack"

 > Note: to complete this hack, you will need to request permission to use up to two (2) additional chips.
 You will
-> need to request these of the instructor or a TL and document them in the `Hack`'s `report.md`.
+> need to request these of the instructor or a TL and document them in the `Hack`'s `report.md`. `Hack`ers are also
+> permitted an additional switch in order to incorporate the `Enable` function of the involved circuit(s).

 How much work does it take to turn this into a `4` bit combination lock?
 Do this hack, and you'll find out.